Discover practical procurement dashboard examples and the KPIs teams use to track spend, suppliers, inventory, contracts, and cost savings.

 Fully embeddable into your existing applications via iFrame or React components

-And, if you use Upsolve AI, your team can quickly build dashboards such as:
+Teams commonly use Upsolve AI to build dashboards such as:

 Companies like Guac, a grocery forecasting startup, leveraged Upsolve AI to deploy customized analytics dashboards rapidly.